Overview of Service

 The procedure (TMS)

 TMS uses focused pulsed magnetic fields to non-invasively stimulate the brain.
-TMS has proven effectiveness as a treatment for depression and has been approved by the FDA in the US since 2008.
+TMS has proven effectiveness as a treatment for depression and obsessive-compulsive disorder (OCD) and it is approved by the US Food and Drug Administration (FDA).

-TMS is a safe procedure that lacks side effects that are seen with some medications such as weight gain, sedation, and sexual dysfunction.
+TMS is a relatively safe procedure that lacks side effects seen with some psychopharmacologic agents such as weight gain, sedation, and sexual dysfunction and with other interventional psychiatry techniques such as transient cognitive effects, transient dissociative symptoms, and need for surgery.
 TMS sessions are usually well tolerated.
 Scalp discomfort and mild / transient headache are the most common side effects, both usually limited to the first week of treatment.

 Initial Assessment

-Patients are initially seen by a board certified psychiatrist with expertise in mood disorders and neuromodulation.
+Patients are initially seen by a psychiatrist with expertise in mood / anxiety disorders and interventional psychiatry.
 The initial assessment includes a diagnostic and treatment evaluation focusing on determining the appropriateness of TMS as the next step in your treatment, as well as its risks, benefits, and other available treatments for your condition.
-Patients are carefully screened for the presence of medical conditions (seizure disorder or epilepsy) or underlying risk factors (implantable devices or presence of metal within the head) that might make the administration of TMS clinically unsafe.
+Patients are carefully screened for the presence of conditions (seizure disorder or epilepsy) or underlying risk factors (implantable devices or presence of metal within the head) that might make the administration of TMS clinically unsafe.
 If TMS is deemed to be safe and appropriate for your case, you will be scheduled to commence a course of TMS treatment.
 Scheduling is contingent upon insurance approval / coverage.

 TMS delivery

-Sessions are administered on an outpatient basis and last from 15 to 60 minutes depending on the dose.
+Sessions are administered on an outpatient basis and last from 15 to 60 minutes depending on the dose and protocol being use.
 You will be fully conscious and aware throughout the procedure and no post-session recovery period is needed.
+A symptom provocation protocol (i.e., exposure to triggering thoughts or images) may be used when treating obsessive-compulsive disorder.
 You will be able to resume your normal activities like work or driving immediately after your TMS session.

 TMS is administered daily from Monday to Friday.
 An adequate initial course of TMS requires 20 to 30 sessions depending on the diagnosis and its severity.